The Selvedge Masterlist: Our Ultimate Jeans Guide

 With this masterlist as your guide, you’ll be one step closer to that forever pair that you’ll want to wear every single day, producing beautiful fades in the process.

 Take your time, and don’t pull the trigger at the first pair that catches your eye.
-Explore widely and enjoy the process.
-The best denim hunter is the methodical and patient one.
 Happy hunting.

 On a budget but want good selvedge?
 We got you!